jar-ben/mustool/README.md

 # MUST
 MUST is a  tool for online enumeration of minimal unsatisfiable subsets (MUSes) of a given unsatisfiable set of constraints.
-The tool currently implements three online MUS enumeration algorithms: MARCO [1], TOME [2], and ReMUS [3], and supports MUS enumeration in three constraint domains: SAT, SMT, and LTL.
+The tool currently implements three online MUS enumeration algorithms: MARCO [9], TOME [2], and ReMUS [3], and supports MUS enumeration in three constraint domains: SAT, SMT, and LTL.
+A paper [+] describing MUST will be presented at TACAS 2020.

 We distribute this source code under the MIT licence.
 See ./LICENSE for mode details.